Plum Demonstration Centre

 Plum variety Malling Elizabeth growing in the Plum Demonstration Centre

-The NIAB Plum Demonstration Centre (PDC) is a centre of excellence for Tree fruit growers to show best practice, the latest practical research and to implement new technology.
+The Niab Plum Demonstration Centre (PDC) is a centre of excellence for tree fruit growers to show best practice, the latest practical research and to implement new technology.

-The Centre has evolved from a planting of plum trees at NIAB East Malling, established for demonstration purposes as part of an Innovate UK project involving NIAB between 2015 and 2019.
+The Centre has evolved from a planting of plum trees at East Malling, established for demonstration purposes as part of an Innovate UK project involving Niab between 2015 and 2019.
 The project focused on enhancing yields, reliability of cropping, extending the production season from July to October, and improving fruit value by raising the quality of the fruit being marketed and consumed.

 The results of the project are now available in a Plum Best Practice Guide